daniel5458h/barrett950/README.md

  Notes:
   - Serial is the USB serial port for radio control from the PC
-  - Serial1 is the serial port of the radio
+  - Serial1 is the serial port of the radio.
+You need a MAX232 level shifter or equivalent.
   - Serial2 is the serial port for the Nextion touchscreen
     - Set NexHardware.cpp / nexInit() speed to 115200
     - Set Serial2 as serial port in NexConfig.h